Skip to content

 Konye-Urgench City

-The city is one of the best tourist cities in Turkmenistan that you can visit.
-It joined the UNESCO World Heritage Committee and served as an architectural reserve located 480 km north of Ashgabat.
+The city is one of the best tourist destinations in Turkmenistan.
+It joined the UNESCO World Heritage Committee and served as an architectural reserve 480 km north of Ashgabat.
 The city includes many popular spots, like the Mausoleum of the Mongolian Princess Turapik Khanyim, the Minaret of Mamun, the Akal Fort, and many other distinctive tourist attractions.

 Turkmenbashi

 It was called Krasnovodsk, the only significant port in Central Asia.
-It allows visitors a variety of experiences, such as enjoying swimming in the turquoise blue waters of the Caspian Sea and seeing a group of panoramic green landscapes.
+It offers visitors a variety of experiences, such as swimming in the turquoise blue waters of the Caspian Sea and seeing panoramic green landscapes.

 Balkanabat

-It is in western Turkmenistan’s southern part of the Greater Balkan Mountain range.
+It is in the southern part of the Greater Balkan Mountain range in western Turkmenistan.
 It is considered one of the famous tourist cities in Turkmenistan and was initially known as Neftedag or Nebitdag.

 Turkmenabat

-It enjoys an ideal location that attracts many tourists, and it is one of the main cities in Turkmenistan called Amol.
+It enjoys an ideal location that attracts many tourists.
+It is one of the main cities in Turkmenistan, Amol.
 It provides tourists with many beautiful recreational activities, such as visiting museums, like the Museum of Local History, walking in the streets, and cycling.

 Attractions That You Shouldn’t Miss

-Now, after learning about the country’s most important cities, let us take a look at the famous attractions there, so pack your bags, and we will start our journey right away.
+After learning about the country’s most important cities, let’s visit their famous attractions.
+Pack your bags, and we will start our journey right away.

 Gates of Hell

-Gates of Hell is one of the most famous attractions in Turkmenistan, specifically in the village of Darvaza, located in the desert.
-This hole burns gas deposits that have been burning for 44 years until this moment.
-In 1971, some geologists fell into a vast gas cavern with their equipment, and they decided to burn it off so that it won’t release poisonous gases, but it still burns unabated these days.
+Gates of Hell is one of the most famous attractions in Turkmenistan, specifically in the desert village of Darvaza.
+This hole has been burning gas deposits for 44 years.
+In 1971, some geologists fell into a vast gas cavern with their equipment and decided to burn it off so that it wouldn’t release poisonous gases, but it still burns unabated today.

 Turkmenistan - Gates of Hell

-If you visit the site, you will see during the day, it resembles an innocuous hole in the ground with a 20-metre-deep crater with many flames, and some of it reaches 15 metres.
+If you visit the site, you will see that during the day, it resembles an innocuous hole in the ground with a 20-metre-deep crater filled with many flames, some reaching 15 metres.
 It is considered one of the most mysterious sights in Turkmenistan.

 Carpet Museum